Casey Hampton

-Casey Hampton Jr. (born September 3, 1977) is an American former professional football player who was a nose tackle for twelve seasons with the Pittsburgh Steelers of the National Football League (NFL).
-He played college football for the Texas Longhorns, and received All-American recognition.
-The Steelers picked him in the first round of the 2001 NFL Draft.
-Hampton was selected for the Pro Bowl five times.
+Casey Hampton Jr. (born September 3, 1977) is an American former professional football player who was a five-time Pro Bowl nose tackle and two-time Super Bowl champion over twelve seasons with the Pittsburgh Steelers of the National Football League (NFL).
+Prior to that he was an All-American college football player for the Texas Longhorns and a first round pick of the Steelers in the 2001 NFL draft.

-Early years
+Early life

 Hampton was born in Galveston, Texas.
 He attended Ball High School in Galveston, Texas, and was a letterman in football and track.
 He was twice named as the District Defensive Player of the Year, and as a senior, he was a Texas Class 5A All-State first-team selection.
 His Ball High jersey number (No. 63) was retired at a dinner and parade on April 6, 2009.
 Hampton is the only football player in school history to receive such an honor.

 In track & field, Hampton was one of the state's top performers in the throwing events.
 He had top throws of 16.13 meters in the shot put and 48.08 meters in the discus throw.